-(a) Coaches.
-Coaches for all moot court and interscholastic competitions representing Widener Law Commonwealth must be approved by the Associate Dean for Academic Affairs.

-(b) Competitions.
-A team may not represent Widener Law Commonwealth in any moot court or interscholastic competition without the approval of the appropriate faculty advisor and the appropriate student board of directors.
+- (a) Coaches.
+Coaches for all moot court and interscholastic competitions representing Widener Law Commonwealth must be approved by the Associate Dean for Academic Affairs. - (b) Competitions.
+A team may not represent Widener Law Commonwealth in any moot court or interscholastic competition without the approval of the appropriate faculty advisor and the appropriate student board of directors. - (c) Participation as an "Attorney."
+A student may only earn credit in an interscholastic competition if the student participates in the competition in an Attorney role.
+Students participating as witnesses or other ancillary roles are not eligible to earn credit. - (d) Interscholastic.
+An "Interscholastic Competition" means a competition against one or more other law schools but does not include a competition against Delaware Law School of Widener University.